willwin4sure/CSC_630_Machine_Learning/Reflections/final_reflection.md

     <img src="images/customdataset.PNG" width="800">
 </p>

 The work that I've shown above combined with my efforts described in my midterm reflection show that I've done a lot of work in telling stories with data in an organized fashion.
-Similar to all the other learning objectives, I consult online documentation (or in the case of the PyTorch tutorial, I am ltierally working off of documentation) or friends to help me solve any problems I encounter.
+Similar to all the other learning objectives, I consult online documentation (or in the case of the PyTorch tutorial, I am literally working off of documentation) or friends to help me solve any problems I encounter.
 Given that I had no experience at the start of the class with telling stories about data, I have progressed greatly in this learning objective.

 * **Total:** 11.8/12